lupyuen/lupyuen.github.io/src/uboot.md

 HELLO NUTTX ON PINEPHONE!
 - Ready to Boot CPU
 - Boot from EL2
+- Boot from EL1
+- Boot to C runtime for OS Initialize
 ```

 Yep NuttX boots on PinePhone...
 After replacing a single __`Image.gz`__ file!